Firstly, let me introduce the concept of supply chain consultancy and its value.

 As a result, it is relatively uncommon to have a large consulting team working on the same project unless the change requirements are extensive.

-For example, managing tenders for outsourcing logistics, or undertaking an inventory management review, needs only a single consultant deployed.
+For example, logistics tender management, or undertaking an inventory management review, needs only a single consultant deployed.

 Consequently, for these types of projects, companies often engage a skilled independent supply chain consultant.